EmperorYP7/EmperorYP7/README.md

 I love making websites and contributing to the web.
 Secretly, I also work on game engines, VFX and acoustic softwares.
 I also love editing videos and interacting with people!

 While I am at it, I am a pianist and a YouTuber.
-I love making and producing professional level music, piano covers. :wink:
+I love making and producing professional music and piano covers. :wink:

 #### Connect with me!
 [<img align="left" alt="emperoryp7.github.io" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]